george-hawkins/arf-drone/pixhawk-setup.md

 This is related to issue [#1624](https://github.com/ArduPilot/MissionPlanner/issues/1624) whereby the failsafe setttings shown in the wizard may not be in sync with those displayed outside the wizard in the _FailSafe_ section.

-The only other issue I logged was a minor cosmetic one - issue [#1622](https://github.com/ArduPilot/MissionPlanner/issues/1624) - related to the old "DistToMAV" appearing instead of the more intuitive replacement "Dist to Home" under certain circumstances.
+The only other issue I logged was a minor cosmetic one - issue [#1622](https://github.com/ArduPilot/MissionPlanner/issues/1624) - related to the old "DistToMAV" text appearing instead of the more intuitive replacement "Dist to Home" under certain circumstances.

 Testing the transmitter failsafe
 --------------------------------